One-dimensional polymers in random environments: stretching vs. folding: Some heuristics: presentation of the phase diagrams

 \textit{Case II (``disorder"$\,\ll\,$``range").} This corresponds to having $\xi/\alpha-\gamma<\xi-\zeta$.
-In that case, the random walk feels the penalty for having a large range, and we should have $\xi\le 1/2$.
-The competition being only between range and entropy, one could achieve a balance if $\xi-\zeta=1-2\xi$, that is if
+In that case, the random walk feels the penalty for having a large range, so we should have $\xi\le 1/2$.
+The competition occurs only between range and entropy: one could achieve a balance if $\xi-\zeta=1-2\xi$, that is if